SagarWebDeveloper/Tyche-Clone-First-Page/README.md

 # Tyche-Clone-First-Page
-Use of HTML and CSS
+-Use of HTML and CSS

+-Use of Flex in CSS

+-Using Google fonts

+-Starring Responsive Desing